eclab/grains/cascade/README.md

 or there but it should work okay.

 BTW if you have a Grains V2 (and presently I am the only person in the world outside of Tangible Waves, so that's unlikely) you could use it as well.
-Serial1 is the MIDI output.
+Serial is the MIDI output.
 In this case, you'd instead uncomment the following #define:

     // #define GRAINS_V2